-7.1 PROVIDER SELECTION - INITIAL ASSIGNMEENT
+7.1 PROVIDER SELECTION - INITIAL ASSIGNMENT

-(A) Effective December 28, 1988 no person shall provide or allow to be provided ambulance service in Tillamook County unless an Ambulance Service Area has been assigned to that person pursuant to the ASA Plan and the EMS Ordinance # 41.

-(B) The initial assignment of ambulance service areas was made by the Board effective December 28, 1988.

-(C) The initial assignments shall be valid until July 1, 1996.
-Subsequent assignments shall be for a period of three years.

-(D) Upon an order of the Board, duly made and entered, the initial assignment of ambulance service areas may be extended for five years.
+- (A) Effective December 28, 1988 no person shall provide or allow to be provided ambulance service in Tillamook County unless an Ambulance Service Area has been assigned to that person pursuant to the ASA Plan and the EMS Ordinance #41. - (B) The initial assignment of ambulance service areas was made by the Board effective December 28, 1988. - (C) The initial assignments shall be valid until July 1, 2001.
+Subsequent assignments of contested ASAs shall be for a period of three years. - (D) Upon an order of the Board, duly made and entered, the initial assignment of ambulance service areas may be extended for five years.